buck-yeh/parsergen/README.md

 # Brief
-- `parsergen`/`scannergen` combo generates source code files of LR1/GLR parser & scanner from a set of annotated production rules, aka grammar.
+- The `parsergen`/`scannergen` combo generates source code files of LR1/GLR parser & scanner from a set of annotated production rules, aka grammar.
-- Both `parsergen` & `scannergen` use the combo to regenerate their own parser & scanner, respectively, to evolve themselves.
+- Both `parsergen` & `scannergen` use the same combo to re-generate their own parser & scanner, respectively, to evolve themselves.
 - Building the generated code with [`-std=c++2a`](https://gcc.gnu.org/projects/cxx-status.html#cxx20) is required.
 - 🧘 Most often you need *the combo*, but not always:
   - Sometimes reusing an existing scanner with another parser is feasible and cheaper. *(to be explained)*